arp242/arp242.net/_posts/2011-05-27-Opera_11_onload_bug.markdown

 ---
 layout: post
 title: Opera 11 onload bug
+excerpt: Recent Opera versions don't execute onload when Microsoft .eot webfonts are used.
 ---

-Recent Opera versions don't execute onload when Microsoft .eot webfonts are used.

 **Update 20110629**
 Opera released version 11.50, which fixes the issue.
 As mentioned in the